Nice-prompt/welcome-prompt/welcome-prompt.md

 > **Pro Tip**: You can use Markdown to format text, and create headers, lists, or even tables.
 Have fun exploring all the possibilities!

+You can join the Nice Prompt community on [@Twitter](https://x.com/i/communities/1863544877465653311) and learn how others use Nice Prompt and share prompts.

 ### Additional Tools
 - **Chrome Extension**: [Nice Prompt on Chrome Web Store](https://chromewebstore.google.com/detail/nice-prompt/kkcokpabigjichobneghealfkpfefjmg?hl=)